 Asynchronous eCourse beginning May 2, 2016 and continuing for 6 weeks

-An ALA Editions eCourse facilitated by Cinthya Ippoliti
+An ALA Publishing eLearning Solutions eCourse facilitated by Cinthya Ippoliti

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!